Uniform

 - Navy blue long pants with school logo

-- or Navy blue shorts
+- Navy blue shorts or navy blue culottes (girls)

-- All blacks shoes or sandals
+- All black shoes or sandals (no jandals or boots)

-(No Jandals or boots to be worn) - Black or navy socks to be worn with shoes
+- Black or navy socks to be worn with shoes (no football socks or similar)

-(no football socks or similar) - School hat / cap or plain black or navy blue cap (compulsory in summer)
+- School hat/cap or plain black or navy cap (compulsory in summer)

-- School Jacket (optional)
+- School jacket (optional)

-- White school shirt or blouse or royal blue polo shirt
+- White school shirt or blouse, or royal blue polo shirt

 - Navy blue long pants with school logo

-or navy blue shorts
+- Navy blue shorts or navy blue skirt

-or navy blue skirt - School sweatshirt (royal blue)
+- School sweatshirt (royal blue)

-(no football socks or similar) - All black shoes or sandals
+All black shoes or sandals

-- School Jacket (optional)
+- School jacket (optional)

 Personal appearance and grooming will adhere to the following guidelines: